Single-engine and multiengine airplanes behave very differently in the event of a single-engine failure.

-The second concept I would like to discuss is the critical engine.
-The critical engine is the engine whose failure would most adversely affect the performance or handling qualities of the airplane.
+Critical EngineThe critical engine is the engine whose failure would most adversely affect the performance or handling qualities of the airplane.
 (FAR 1.1).
-On conventional light twins both propellers rotate clockwise (from pilot's point of view) making the left engine critical.
+On a conventional light twin, both propellers rotate clockwise (from the pilot's point of view).
+This makes the left engine critical.

 Four factors are responsible for making the left engine critical on a conventional twin: